cahirwpz/mimiker/wiki/docs/onboarding_note.md

 ## Project overview

-Mimiker is an experiment with implementation of very simple operating system for Malta board and Raspberry Pi 3.
+Mimiker is an experimental implementation of very simple UNIX-like operating system for Malta board and Raspberry Pi 3.

-Main project ideas:
+### Main project goals:

+- to be a research system helping us to understand structure of UNIX kernels
-- Implement only Kernel Space part of system on our own.
+- implement only Kernel of the system on our own.
-- Keep User Space interface with User Space as compatible as possible with NetBSD.
+- keep User Space interface as compatible as possible with NetBSD.
 That way we'll be capable to run all programs designed for that system, we already are able to run a few of those.
 Consequence of that is that all header files are the same as NetBSD's.
-- Target architectures are MIPS32 and AArch64.
+- We want kernel to be run on a modern architecture, we started with MIPS32, but currently we are switching to AArch64 (Raspberry Pi 3)
+- We love to KISS

 ### More significant tools we use